-The History Book Club at the Cayuga Museum met recently to choose the book selections for the next season, September 2017 through May 2018.
-The History Book Club meets at 7:00 p.m. at the Cayuga Museum on the second Wednesday of the month, excluding June, July and August.
+The History Book Club at the Cayuga Museum met recently to choose the book selections for the remainder of 2018.
+The History Book Club meets at 7:00 p.m. at the Cayuga Museum on the second Wednesday of the month.
 Participation is free and guests can come to any or all of the meetings.
-Choose the books you are interested in, and start reading now to join our discussions in the fall.
+Choose the books you are interested in, and start reading now to join our discussions this fall.

 September 12 — Never Caught by Erica Dunbar.